matijasec/qedip/blog/2025-11-21-why-80-percent-of-applications-get-rejected.md

 - The technical reason for the improvement
 - Why it's not obvious to just combine existing techniques

-### 4. Don't Just Describe the AlgorithmóDescribe How It Integrates
+### 4. Don't Just Describe the Algorithm‚ÄîDescribe How It Integrates

 **Bad Claim:**
 > receiving data; processing the data with a neural network; outputting a result